 The Spanish Episcopal Conference for years rejected an investigation.
-However, it announced last month a private law firm would review into past and present sexual abuse in the Church.
+However, it announced last month a private law firm would review past and present sexual abuses in the Church.
 The inquiry is meant to cover abuse by the clergy, teachers and others associated with the Church.

 But some abuse survivors remained skeptical about its genuine intention.
 Fernando García Salmones, a spokesperson for the Robbed Childhood Association, called the audit a “maneuver to deter attention” because the Church would dictate its terms to a law firm devoted to the Catholic order.

 Spain’s leading newspaper, El País, has compiled records of more than 600 cases of abuse involving twice as many victims, although the real number is believed to be much higher.